 The iconic Amex blue color was quite omnipresent.

-The decor was very pretty, as it always is at the many Amex events I’ve attended in Miami.
+The decor was very pretty, as it always is at the many Amex House events I’ve attended in Miami.

 The first level was where the free food was served, so it was mostly small tables with comfortable chairs.